CIBC-Internal/python/Doc/library/unittest.mock.rst

     patch to pass in the object being mocked as the spec/spec_set object.

     *new_callable* allows you to specify a different class, or callable object, that will be called to create the *new* object.
-By default :class:`MagicMock` is used.
+By default :class:`AsyncMock` is used for async functions and :class:`MagicMock` for the rest.

     A more powerful form of *spec* is *autospec*.
 If you set ``autospec=True`` then the mock will be created with a spec from the object being replaced.